stefan-loewe/WinBinder/README.md

         - set "Additional Library Directories" to C:\path\to\php\binary\dev

     - under "Configuration Properties" select "Linker", and there select "Input"
-        - add "php5.lib" (for non-thred-safe version) or "php5ts.lib" (for thread-safe version) to "Additional Dependecies"
+        - add "php5ts.lib" (for thread-safe version) to "Additional Dependencies"

   - edit stdafx.h:
     - replace the contents of stdafx.h with the following, if it does not match already: